diegogarciahuerta/tk-harmony/README.md

 Here are detailed instructions on how to make this engine work assuming you use a standard shotgun toolkit installation and have downloaded shotgun desktop.
 [Shotgun Desktop Download Instructions](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574#Getting%20started%20with%20Shotgun%20Desktop)

+Also an amazing resource to look for help when configuring your engine, is the [Shotgun Community Forums](https://community.shotgunsoftware.com/), specifically under *Pipeline Integrations* category.

 Finally, this link contains the technical reference for Shotgun toolkit and related technologies, a great effort to collate all the tech documentation in a single place:
 [Shotgun's Developer Documentation](https://developer.shotgunsoftware.com/)